censorship-no/ceno.github.io/README.md

 ### Battery and data usage

-To prolong availability of CENO bridges, the CENO browser shall continue working even when it goes to the background.
+To prolong availability of CENO bridges, CENO shall continue working even when it goes to the background.
 We have not yet put in place functionality which would disable all networking operations when the device switches to cellular internet, nor when it is disconnected from the charger.